mobimeo/node-yolo/README.md

 ## Prerequisites

-This module requires OpenCV installed.
+Requires modern Node and NPM versions (tested with latest LTS release Node v6.*.*, npm 3.*.*, supposed to work with the newer versions as well).
+Also this module requires OpenCV to be installed.
 First, you need to compile [this fork](https://github.com/OrKoN/darknet) of darknet with OpenCV support (optionally, with CUDA support):

 ```sh
 git clone https://github.com/OrKoN/darknet